 - Employers must elect to participate in the scheme. - Employers can register their interest online now at the ATO website. - Employers will subsequently need to apply for the JobKeeper Payment through an online application (this is not yet available). - In applying for JobKeeper employers will need to provide information to the ATO on the number of eligible employees engaged as at 1 March 2020 and those currently employed by the business (including those stood down or rehired).
-For most businesses the ATO will use Single Touch Payroll data to pre-populate the employee details for the business. - The ATO will need to assess whether an employer has experienced the required turn over decline (employers will need to provide supporting information demonstrating the necessary downturn in their business). - One approved, ensure that each eligible employee receives at least \$1,500 per fortnight (before tax).
-See sections 3 to 5 for further information on this. - Notify all eligible employees that they are receiving JobKeeper Payments. - Provide monthly updates to the ATO on the number of eligible employees employed by the business.
+For most businesses the ATO will use Single Touch Payroll data to pre-populate the employee details for the business. - The ATO will need to assess whether an employer has experienced the required turnover decline (employers will need to provide supporting information demonstrating the necessary downturn in their business). - Once approved, ensure that each eligible employee receives at least \$1,500 per fortnight (before tax).
+See sections 3 to 5 for further information on this. - Notify all eligible employees that you have nominated them as an eligible employee for the purposes of JobKeeper Payments. - Provide monthly updates to the ATO on the number of eligible employees employed by the business.